b1nzeex/rce.js/README.md

 ## Documentation

 For a more in-depth documentation, refer to [GitBook](https://rcejs.gitbook.io/rcejs)!
+You can also join our support [discord server](https://discord.gg/npYygkeXSa)

 ## Installation